-One part creative, and another part managerial, executive chefs are in charge of the kitchen staff and the food that comes out of it.
+One part creative and another part managerial, executive chefs are in charge of the kitchen staff and the food that comes out of it.

 Executive chefs often work long hours, with a 12-hour work day being very common.
-Professional kitchens employ chefs in a wide variety of environments including restaurants, resorts, convention centers, hotels, casinos, hospitals and cruise lines.
+Professional kitchens employ chefs in a wide variety of environments including restaurants, resorts, convention centers, hotels, casinos, hospitals, and cruise lines.

-Since executive chefs hold a high position in the culinary industry, in most cases, they are required to have around seven years of related experience.
+Since executive chefs hold a high position in the culinary industry, in most cases, you are required to have around seven years of related experience.
 Valuable work experiences include managing food and labor costs; developing, implementing and pricing menus; leading a culinary team; maintaining inventory; and demonstrating food preparation skills.